sig-gis/SEPAL-CEO/docs/module-4.rst

 ..
 CEO-SEPAL does not ask about low confidence categories--this is a problem for creating an error matrix if you have low-confidence categories.
 I think this was fixed

-18. If you would like to create a project via CEO, click on **Download .csv** and follow the steps in Part 2 below.
+18. If you would like to create a project via CEO, click on **Download as tabular data (.csv)** and follow the steps in Part 2 below.
 After following the directions in Part 2, you will proceed to Exercise 4.2.
 We highly recommend using this approach, and we will demonstrate it in this manual.
 19. To create a project via the CEO-SEPAL bridge, click on **Create CEO project.**

   a.
 This will create a CEO project via the CEO-SEPAL bridge.